 Jeff McKay – Producer/Director

-Jeff is the president of Edgeland Films, co production partner of 10 Trees That Can Save The World.
+Jeff is the president of Edgeland Films, co production partner of Call of the Forest: The Forgotten Wisdom of Trees

 Jeff McKay’s films have sold in virtually every television territory around the world, airing on the Sundance Channel in the US, ZDF Germany/ Arte France/ TVOntario, CBC, PBS, NHK Japan , Australian and Brazilian television to name a few.
 He began making films in the mid 1980’s and his focus was film editing under the tutelage of Winnipeg documentary filmmaker John Paskievich and Guy Maddin’s producer Greg Klymkiw.
 Jeff made a wildly successful first short experimental film, ‘A Game Of Death’, which won awards across North America and travelled to film festivals across Europe Canada and the United States, such the American Film and Video Festival in NYC Edinburgh Film Festival, Toronto Festival of Festivals Canadian & British Film Institutes for example.
 His first feature documentary film which he co-wrote, directed and edited , ‘Fat Chance’, was a recipient of the prestigious American Peabody Award.
 The film received a Canadian theatrical release and was also nominated for many awards and prizes including a Canadian Genie Award and Chalmers Award for best feature documentary.